What is tricuspid atresia?

-The fetal heart develops during the first 8 weeks of pregnancy.
-In tricuspid atresia, the tricuspid valve does not form as it should.
+A baby's heart develops during the first 8 weeks of pregnancy.
+In TA, the tricuspid valve doesn't form as it should.
 Development of the ventricles is helped by blood flowing through them.
-Because blood does not pass through the tricuspid valve, the right ventricle remains small.
+Because blood doesn't pass through the tricuspid valve, the right ventricle remains small.

 Some congenital heart defects may be passed down through families (genetic defects).
-Most of the time, there is no known cause for tricuspid atresia.
+Most of the time, there is no known cause for TA.

 What are the symptoms of tricuspid atresia?

-Symptoms of tricuspid atresia occur shortly after birth.
+Symptoms of TA occur shortly after birth.
 Common symptoms may include:

 - Blue color of the skin, lips, and nail beds (cyanosis)